Apple cider vinegar has gained popularity in recent years and is often touted as a healthy cure-all for everything.

 One study found that participants who drank up to 6 teaspoons, or 30 mL, of apple cider vinegar, daily lost about 1-2 pounds.

 That said, some people could experience some negative side effects by consuming that much vinegar (1).

-Another study found that participants who took vinegar with a high carb meal had lower glucose blood sugar levels and insulin response, as well as reported higher level of satiety (2).
+Another study found that participants who took vinegar with a high carb meal had lower glucose blood sugar levels and insulin response, as well as reported higher levels of satiety (2).

-This means that particiapnts reported a feeling of fullness for a long period after the meal.
+This means that participants reported a feeling of fullness for a long period after the meal.

 While this is often touted as a natural way to help with weight loss, the research behind this claim is a bit lacking.

-It may help to take this pantry staple a little, but it won’t result in significant weight loss.
+It may help to make this pantry staple a little, but it won’t result in significant weight loss.

 2. Reduce Your Risk of Heart Disease

 There is some research that apple cider vinegar may reduce the risk of heart disease, one of the leading causes of death worldwide.